kdoore/CS2335-Gitbook/project-1-apple-picker.md

 ###Camera Component Configuration
  Camera Configuration - Select the Main Camera GameObject, then in the inspector, change the size value from 5 to 10.
 Make sure the camera is set to orthographic instead of perspective.

+###Create GameObjects:
+We can use sprite primitives as placeholders for sprites, to do that, in the Project panel, right click and select: Create> Sprite>Circle.
+This creates a white circle icon in the asset panel.
+Create a folder named Sprites, and keep all of your sprites inside this folder.
+Also create a Square sprite.